K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

 0 of 1 instances running, 1 starting
 0 of 1 instances running, 1 starting
 0 of 1 instances running, 1 starting
-1 of 1 instances running
+1 of 1 instance running

 App started